cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

 only user, but `clap` made building a user friendly CLI a _snap_.

 Clap 3 provides some `derive` macros that makes building a CLI a breeze!
-The derivce macro lets you define the options you would like to allow via a struct and through annotations you can provide clap with extra information to output in the help command.
-Best of all, using the `derive` approach gives you stron garuntees about type safety.
+The derive macro lets you define the options you would like to allow via a struct and through annotations you can provide clap with extra information to output in the help command.
+Best of all, using the `derive` approach gives you stron guarantees about type safety.

 ```rs
 #[derive(Clap, Debug)]